lluisgomez/lluisgomez.github.io/_pages/publications.md

 **Net, Francesc and Hernández, Núria and Molina, Adriá and Gómez, Lluis** (2024).
 “A Transformer-Based Object-Centric Approach for Date Estimation of Historical Photographs”
-*Advances in Information Retrieval*.
+*European Conference on Information Retrieval*.
  [Link](http://dx.doi.org/10.1007/978-3-031-56063-7_9)

 **Kang, Lei and Souibgui, Mohamed Ali and Yang, Fei and Gomez, Lluis and Valveny, Ernest and Karatzas, Dimosthenis** (2024).
 “Machine Unlearning for Document Classification”
-*Document Analysis and Recognition - ICDAR 2024*.
+*Int.
+Conference on Document Analysis and Recognition - ICDAR 2024*.
  [Link](http://dx.doi.org/10.1007/978-3-031-70546-5_6)

 **Kang, Lei and Yang, Fei and Wang, Kai and Souibgui, Mohamed Ali and Gomez, Lluis and Fornés, Alicia and Valveny, Ernest and Karatzas, Dimosthenis** (2024).